effector/effector/documentation/src/content/docs/en/guides/migration-guide-v23.md

 But all of their use-cases are already covered by `sample` now, so it is their time to go.
 You will see a deprecation warning in console for every call of those operators in your code.

 :::tip
-You can migrate from both of them by using the official [Effector's ESLint plugin](https://eslint.effector.dev/), which have `no-forward` and `no-guard` rules with built-in [auto-fix feature](https://eslint.org/docs/latest/use/command-line-interface#fix-problems).
+You can migrate from both of them by using the official [Effector's ESLint plugin](https://eslint.effector.dev/), which has `no-forward` and `no-guard` rules with built-in [auto-fix feature](https://eslint.org/docs/latest/use/command-line-interface#fix-problems).
 :::

 ## `greedy` to `batch`